Died December 18

 1977: Louis Untermeyer, U.S. poet and a panelist on the TV quiz show "What's My Line?", dies at 92.

-1971: Bobby Jones Jr., U.S. lawyer and the most successful amateur golfer who in 1930 won all four major professional golf tournaments in a single calendar year, dies at 69.
+1971: Bobby Jones Jr., U.S. lawyer and the most successful amateur golfer who in 1930 won all four major golf tournaments of his era in a single calendar year, founded and helped design the Augusta National Golf Club, and co-founded the Masters Tournament, dies at 69.

 1971: Diana Lynn, U.S. actress and piano prodigy whose film credits include "An Annapolis Story," "Bedtime for Bonzo," and "Easy Come, Easy Go," dies at 45 after a stroke.